Twileigh/100-days-of-code/log.md

 - Full time job + 2 kids + College = Tough as fuck!
 It is rewarding though!

 **Link to work**: https://github.com/Twileigh/isPhoneCharged

+## Day 4-8: (May 31, 2020)

+**CHANGE OF COURSE**: I have made the decision to change to Java.
+It wasn't an easy decision as I believe Kotlin to have a strong hold on the industry in the future but with College classes focusing on Java and getting insight from friends that learning Java will benefit me in the long run.
+I will then be able to know Java inside and out while having Kotlin as an alternative in the future.
+Still staying strong and studying my ass off!

+**DAILY GOALS**: Continue with Java fundamentals and get to a solid stopping point (methods) and then practice what I have learned.

+**Today's Progress**:
+- 2200 - Kids are down, mind is racing and motivated to keep going!
+- 0048 - Stopping at methods.
+Went back to study notes and code up some basic logic ensuring that what I have learned sticks.

+**Thoughts**:
+- Not suprised that the syntax is similar to all languages at this point.
+I am eager to get to "advanced" section but know that rushing is not in my best interest.
+- The pace at which I am learning is great.
+I am getting through the material and practicing a good amount without worry that I will be burning out!

+**Link to work**: None.